Severe Weather Statement issued for Lake, Orange by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-02 15:32:00 EDT Expires: 2022-08-02 16:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-If on or near Lake Harney, get away from the water and move indoors or inside a vehicle.
-Remember, lightning can strike out to 15 miles from the parent thunderstorm.
-If you can hear thunder, you are close enough to be struck by lightning.
-Move to safe shelter now!
-Do not be caught on the water in a thunderstorm.
-Target Area: Seminole; Volusia The National Weather Service in Melbourne has issued a * Severe Thunderstorm Warning for Eastern Seminole County in east central Florida South central Volusia County in east central Florida * Until 415 PM EDT. * At 331 PM EDT, a severe thunderstorm was located near Geneva, and is nearly stationary.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2022-08-02 18:40:00 EDT Expires: 2022-08-02 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Polk The National Weather Service in Ruskin has issued a * Severe Thunderstorm Warning for North central Polk County in central Florida * Until 700 PM EDT. * At 640 PM EDT, severe thunderstorms were located along a line extending from near Four Corners to Champions Gate, moving north at 5 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Geneva, Lake Harney, Farmton and Mullet Lake Park.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Damage to vehicles is expected. * Locations impacted include Loughman.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPH

 Comments / 0